Val Carter - Executive Director

 ‘I love being part of the Refocus team and the wider Home & Family team; there’s real synergy between our work and everyone is supportive.
 The five-year intervention that Refocus offers allows us to see each family’s journey and allows for far deeper work to take place.
 There is scope to work with the community to provide wraparound support for families.’

-Hunia is currently volunteering on the Refocus programme.
-He’s known Kevin for a number of years and really appreciates the value of youth workers offering support and good role modelling to young people.
+Hunia began his work with us volunteering on the Refocus programme.
+He is now a youth worker who appreciates the value of youth workers offering support and good role modelling to young people.